 When the form is submitted by clicking on the Submit button, transparent bridging is automatically enabled for all token-ring and Ethernet LE clients.
-Source route bridging is enabled on any token-ring LE client with the check box selected.
 Bridging can be done only on the LE clients and not directly on the ATM devices.
 The results are displayed on a new page.